resbaz/workshop_data_management/tute_1.rst

  #.
 What are we actually collecting?
  #.
 What are we trying to measure?
  #.
-How can I minimise my data entry? (which is actually a lazy or human way of
+How can I minimise my data entry? (which is a lazy, or human, way of
     referring to the computer science theory of database normalization and "Normal Forms")